-\begin{custommdframed} \textbf{Finding 1:} The best average Completion@1, Execution@1, Pass@1, Requirement@1, and Architecture@1 scores are 91.18\%, 45.00\%, 19.39\%, 2.29, and 2.67 on RealBench among the studied LLMs.
+\begin{custommdframed} \textbf{Finding 1:} The best average completion rate, Execution pass rate, Test pass rate, Requirement@1, and Architecture@1 scores are 91.18\%, 45.00\%, 19.39\%, 2.29, and 2.67 on RealBench among the studied LLMs.
 This demonstrates that LLMs have limited capabilities on real-world repo-level code generation.
-Additionally, there are significant performance gaps among LLMs. \end{custommdframed} \textbf{Performance on Different Metrics.} In class-level metrics, Completion@1 scores are always higher than Execution@1, and Pass@1 scores are the lowest among the three metrics.
-This is in line with the fact that Pass@1 is the strictest metric, which not only requires generated code to be runnable but also has the correct functionality.
+Additionally, there are significant performance gaps among LLMs. \end{custommdframed} \textbf{Performance on Different Metrics.} In class-level metrics, completion rate scores are always higher than execution pass rate, and test pass rate scores are the lowest among the three metrics.
+This is in line with the fact that test pass rate is the strictest metric, which not only requires generated code to be runnable but also has the correct functionality.
 For completion assessment, we can find that most LLMs achieve high completion rates even on difficulty repositories (\ie Level-4).
-For instance, Completion@1 scores of GPT-4o are more than 80\% over all levels.
+For instance, completion rate scores of GPT-4o are more than 80\% over all levels.
 This reflects that LLMs have satisfactory abilities to understand system design and can effectively identify modules within diagrams.
 For execution evaluation, LLMs can achieve decent performance on simple repositories (\ie Level-1).
-With the complexity of repositories increasing, Execution@1 drops dramatically (\eg from 82.29\% (Level-1) to 38.21\% (Level-4) on the incremental strategy).
-Meanwhile, compared to Completion@1, execution scores are significantly lower.
+With the complexity of repositories increasing, execution pass rate drops dramatically (\eg from 82.29\% (Level-1) to 38.21\% (Level-4) on the incremental strategy).
+Meanwhile, compared to completion rate, execution scores are significantly lower.
 The above phenomena show that even if LLMs can generate code for modules in system designs, the generated code has non-negligible execution errors.
-We observe a significant decrease in Pass@1 compared to the other two metrics in fine-grained class-level.
-In particular, LLMs achieve around 0\%$\sim$20\% Pass@1 scores in most scenarios, which shows substantially low performance of LLMs on repo-level code generation.
+We observe a significant decrease in test pass rate compared to the other two metrics in fine-grained class-level.
+In particular, LLMs achieve around 0\%$\sim$20\% test pass rate scores in most scenarios, which shows substantially low performance of LLMs on repo-level code generation.
 From the results on repository-level metrics, we can find that the generated repositories can not completely implement users' requirements and fail to maintain consistency with ground-truth system designs in most scenarios.